 Q: My teenagers are refusing to get the vaccine.
 It’s very frustrating, and I don’t know what to do about it.

-A: The most important thing that we can do is to get everyone who is eligible VACCINATED.
-That is the best way that we can protect our community and children, including younger children.
-We know you may feel like you’re unable to convince them, but please keep trying.
-Try to find out why they don’t want to get vaccinated and share information with them.
-Connect them with a family doctor or a trusted community leader who they can talk to and discuss their concerns about getting vaccinated.
+A: We know you may feel like you’re unable to convince your teenagers to get vaccinated, but please keep trying.
+Try to listen to their point of view and learn more about why they don’t want to get vaccinated.
+Share specific data or information with them that shows why their beliefs may not be justified.
+Connect them with someone other than yourself whom they trust – a family doctor or a respected community leader who they can talk to and discuss their concerns about getting vaccinated with.

-In the meantime, remind them to use the same measures we have all along – such as mask-wearing and social distancing – to protect vaccinated and unvaccinated children.
-Think about what you’re doing, where you’re going and that outdoors is safer than in.
-In larger crowds, wear a mask.
+If you cannot convince them to get vaccinated, remind them to use the same measures we have all along – such as mask-wearing and social distancing – to protect vaccinated and unvaccinated children.
+Stress that they must think about what they’re doing, where they’re going and that outdoors is safer than in.
+In larger crowds, they must wear a mask.
 And that applies to kids ages 2 and up as well.